selfitcamera/Outfit-Anyone-in-the-Wild/README.md

 </div>

-Outfit InTheWild is a new state-of-the-art virtual try-on method to produce high-quality try-on result on street photos.
+OutfitAnyone in the Wild is a new state-of-the-art virtual try-on method to produce high-quality try-on result on street photos.
 It achievies a perfect balance between user's face ID retention and clothing detail consistency.

 <img src='assets/show.JPG'>